dmitri-blinov/commons-jexl/README.md

 + Operator `new` supports Java-like inner object creation syntax `outerObject.new InnerClass()`

-+ Foreach statement may also define additional `counter` variable `for (var x,i : list)` along with the current loop value variable
++ Foreach statement may also define additional `counter` variable `for (var i,x : list)` along with the current loop value variable

 + Immutable list `#[1,2,3]` literal constructs can be used